 Try washing your hair with lukewarm water and without the use of any shampoo or conditioner.
 As your hair has already been treated with heavy dye chemicals, it is not ready for something strong.

-To Shop the entire LOREAL CASTING CREME GLOSS (Rs 1,349) range, Click HERE
+To Shop the entire Keune Dream Color Kit (Rs 1,170) range, Click HERE

 We think Vanilla Champagne demos DIY Hair Dye perfectly in this video.
 Click to watch!!!

 Want to share some of your pro hair dye tips with the Beauty Hooked World?
 Comment below and let us know!